madaffaker/madaffaker/README.md

-- 👋 Hi, I’m @madaffaker
+- 👋 Hi, I’m Daffa Kurniawan
 - 👀 I’m interested in manufacturing engineering
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning Machine Learning at Bangkit Academy 2022
 - 💞️ I’m looking to collaborate on anything!!
 - 📫 Reach me @madaffaker on all socials!